 5. Are your margins eaten up by real production costs later?

-Now let's discuss 5 more key pointers to discover if digitalizing your manufacturing sales will help you protect margins, lower the cost of sales, and secure deals faster than your competitors.
+Now let's discuss 5 more key points to discover if digitalizing your manufacturing sales can help you protect margins, lower the cost of sales, and secure deals faster than your competitors.

 6. Is your Time to Quote (TTQ) worse than your competitors'?

-7. Can you introduce promotions or update pricing easily to your sales teams?
+7. Can you introduce promotions or pricing updates easily to your sales teams?

-The ability to execute quickly in global and digital economies is a pillar to success that does not stop with manufacturing industries.
-The introduction of promotions and quick changes in pricing to match competitive offers or pricing uplifts for different countries must be automated in order to increase profitability and overtake the competition.
-A Digital Sales Platform with CPQ capabilities that supports modeling within the system is greatly improving your business agility.
-Make sure that admin functions in your CPQ include easy modeling either via the user interface itself, via Excel modelling and fast uploads or that changes in LO-VC models are reflected in your CPQ.
+The ability to execute quickly in global and digital economies is a pillar of success for manufacturers.
+Fast introduction of promotions and price changes to match competitive offers or pricing uplifts for different countries, must be automated to increase profitability.
+A Digital Sales Platform with CPQ capabilities that supports modeling within the system can greatly improve your business agility.
+Make sure that admin functions in your CPQ include easy modeling either via the user interface itself, via Excel modeling and fast uploads, or that changes in LO-VC models are reflected in your CPQ.

 8. How long does it take to launch a new product or product variation?

-The Time to Market or Speed to Innovation in engineering or high-tech industries can dictate failure or success in today's rapidly changing global markets.
-Besides aligning the business with commercialization, the number of resources needed to conduct market opportunity assessments, scale-up production, or train employees, manufacturers' sales are notoriously slower to include new products into proposals.
-Sales teams often limit themselves to the most well-known products when catalogs consist of hundreds or thousands of products already.
+The Time-to-Market or Speed-to-Innovation in engineering or high-tech industries can affect success rates in today's rapidly changing global markets.
+Besides aligning the business with commercialization, the number of resources needed to conduct market opportunity assessments, scale-up production, train employees, often means that manufacturers' sales are notoriously slower to include new products into proposals.
+Sales teams often limit themselves to the most well-known products when their catalogs consist of hundreds or thousands of other products already.
 When choosing a digital sales solution to automate this crucial part of the sales process, an in-depth analysis of the capabilities to add or modify product and configuration models needs to be performed.
 The ROI of product innovation will be closely linked to the time to market.